National Police Chiefs' Council - Media and Digital Manager

 ADDITIONAL INFORMATION

 Occasional national travel may be required.
-Travel expenses will be paid when travel falls outside of the home to work journey.
+Travel expenses will be paid if location allowance is not being received, or when travel falls outside of the home to work journey.
 NPCC will pay for overnight accommodation if required.